 Decompress this archive with WINRAR for example and put x64 d3d11.dll and dxgi.dll in your Hitman retail folder.
 Then start the game in DX11 mode.
 DXVK is a DX11 to Vulkan translator, and Vulkan API doesn’t produce GPU 0x80000003 timeout with Hitman 2.

-The game will be a bit laggy at the start, because DXVK needs to recalculate and cache all the shaders in real time on each map.
+The game will be very laggy at the start, because DXVK needs to recalculate and cache all the shaders in real time on each map.
 Once this step is done, the game will be stable with no stutter.

 Steam guide :